rust-lang/nomicon/src/other-reprs.md

 Adding an explicit `repr` to an enum suppresses the null-pointer optimization.

-These reprs have no effect on a struct.
+These `repr`s have no effect on a struct.

 ## repr(packed)